privacybydesign/irma-documentation/docs/stateless.md

 ## Running the IRMA server in stateless mode
 ### Example
-You can start the IRMA server in stateless mode by passing the flag `--store-type redis` on the commandline.
+You can start the IRMA server in stateless mode by setting the `store-type` option to `redis`.
 Additionally you need to provide a Redis server address and password.
-For test purposes you can override the need for a password by using the `--redis-allow-empty-password` flag.
+For test purposes you can override the need for a password by setting the `redis-allow-empty-password` option to `true`.
 However, make sure to use a secure Redis password in production.
 Your Redis data store will contain sensitive data and must be password-protected.

 ```
 irma server -vv --store-type redis --redis-addr "localhost:6379" --redis-pw "placeholderPassword"